 The Autoprogram option identifies all addressable devices connected to the control panel.
-Devices include addressable detectors and modules connected to the SLC, and NACs.
+Devices include addressable detectors and modules connected to SLC 1 or SLC 2, and NACs.
 You can use the Autoprogram option to create a new program and add or remove devices.
 A summary of the Autoprogram functions, when to use the functions, and where to find information on using the functions is found below:

 Autoprogram Function Control Panel Configuration Refer to Create a new program for the control panel A new control panel or a control panel with no existing program in memory.
-"Create a New Program for the Control Panel" on page 15 Add one or more SLC-connected detectors and modules to an existing program A program exists in memory and you want to add a detector or module to the existing program-without modifying information for existing detectors and modules.
-"Add a Device to the Program" on page 16 Remove one or more SLC-connected detectors and modules from an existing program A program exists in memory and you want to remove an installed detector or module from the existing program-without modifying information for existing detectors and modules.
-"Remove a Device from the Program" on page 17 View system defaults A program exists in memory and you want to view system settings assigned during Autoprogram, such as custom labels, passwords, and so on.
-"Change Autoprogram Default Values" on page 17
+"Create a New Program for the Control Panel" on page 13 Add one or more SLC-connected detectors and modules to an existing program A program exists in memory and you want to add a detector or module to the existing program-without modifying information for existing detectors and modules.
+"Add a Device to the Program" on page 14 Remove one or more SLC-connected detectors and modules from an existing program A program exists in memory and you want to remove an installed detector or module from the existing program-without modifying information for existing detectors and modules.
+"Remove a Device from the Program" on page 15 View system defaults A program exists in memory and you want to view system settings assigned during Autoprogram, such as custom labels, passwords, and so on.
+Page 19 "Change Autoprogram Default Value" to see the system defaults